MMSabbirFinland/3D-Digits-Classification/README.md

 # 3D Digits Classification

+# Project Context
+This repository contains a group project completed as part of the **Pattern Recognition and Machine Learning (PRML)** course at **LUT University**.

+# Contributors
+- **Adrian Khalatbari**
+- **Muhammad Monowarul Sabbir**
+- **Moriom Akter**

+# My Contributions
+I contributed to:
+- Data exploration and preprocessing
+- Feature extraction pipeline
+- Model training and evaluation
+- Hyperparameter tuning for kNN
+- Documentation and code organization

+This repository is a personal copy of the group project for portfolio and learning purposes.

 This project implements a full classification pipeline for recognizing hand-written digits (0--9) drawn in the air and recorded as 3D motion data.
 Each digit is stored as a CSV file containing an **N × 3**